Totoy Bato (2025 TV series)

 Totoy Bato is a Philippine television drama action series broadcast by TV5.
 The series is based on the graphic novel created by Carlo J. Caparas.
 Directed by Albert Langitan, Zyro Radoc, and Ambo Gonzales, it stars Kiko Estrada in the title role.
-It premiered on May 5, 2025 on the network's Primetime Primera line up.
+It aired on the network's TodoMax Primetime Singko line up and worldwide on Kapatid Channel from May 5, 2025 to April 24, 2026, replacing Lumuhod Ka sa Lupa and was replaced by A Secret in Prague.